wp-plugins/wp-payeezy-donate/readme.txt

 * Corrected a missing paragraph closing tag.

 = 1.2 =
-* Corrected a type that caused a problem processing the phone number.
+* Corrected a typo that caused a problem processing the phone number.

 == Upgrade Notice ==